Wasilp/nyc-crashes/README.md

 ## Pending things to do

 Update location,latitude,longitude with off_street_name (lost these data).
-Make category on vehicle name.
+Make category and factor on vehicle name.
 Need reorganize script,file,etc.
 Features normalized and categorical variables.